Tradwife: Backlash to women in the workforce

 Tradwife ideals hold that wives should be financially dependent on their husbands.
 There is a certain element of deception to this claim because high-profile tradwives may generate financial gain through creating social media content.
 Furthermore, historically and currently, the tradwife ideal is often associated with a certain level of wealth.
 The amount of wealth required to support a family, particularly to the aesthetic standards that traditional homemakers display, is substantial.
 However, many of the tradwives that portray life as a homemaker generate wealth that they frequently do not talk about.

 Many influencers have monetized their lives as tradwifes through brand deals and partnerships, merchandise, and promoting products for which they receive a commission.
 Nara Smith and Hannah Neeleman have jobs, yet they perform as traditional homemakers, also known as tradwives.
-Hannah Neeleman, who has been referred to as "Queen of the Tradwives," espouses wanting a different lifestyle from the aforementioned "girlboss", similarly to the other tradwives.
+Hannah Neeleman, who has been referred to as "Queen of the Tradwives", espouses wanting a different lifestyle from the aforementioned "girlboss", similarly to the other tradwives.
 However, Neeleman is co-CEO of her and her husband's company, Ballerina Farm.
 Their work, as well as that of other influencers, involves real labor in creating videos and marketing themselves; however, they perpetuate a narrative that discredits and hides their influencer careers.
 Furthermore, these influencers, who have their own sources of income, cannot be compared to the homemakers of the 1950s, who were unable to acquire their own money or even have a credit card in their own name.
 It perpetuates misinformation about the tradwife lifestyle as well as discrediting the work they do.

 Demographics

 Racial balance

 A 2025 study sampled 61 tradwife influencers on TikTok, finding that approximately half of them were white, while the other half were not.

-Refinery29 reported that a growing number of Black women are embracing so-called traditional marriage, not explicitly using the "tradwife" neologism, but instead framing their identity within a "submissive" or "biblical" marriage.
+Refinery29 reported that a growing number of Black women are embracing traditional marriage, not explicitly using the "tradwife" neologism, but instead framing their identity within a "submissive" or "biblical" marriage.
 These Black women argue that traditional marriage is the "key to liberation from being overworked, economic insecurity, and the stress of trying to survive in a world hostile to our survival and existence".
 This perspective has been criticized as lacking awareness of broader structural and social issues in American capitalism.